WordPress · Indianapolis

 Exactly what you get

 You get WordPress as a clean content engine: a lean custom theme that's fast without a caching plugin, editor-friendly blocks so the team works without fear, and a minimal plugin set you can actually audit.
 Updates stop breaking layout, and the security surface shrinks.
-If your needs are broader, pair it with a custom website build for non-WordPress sections, a CRM (Customer Relationship Management) for lead handling, and business intelligence dashboards for traffic and conversion.
+If your needs are broader, pair it with a custom website build for non-WordPress sections, a CRM (Customer Relationship Management) for lead handling, and business intelligence (BI) dashboards for traffic and conversion.

 How to choose a developer in Indianapolis